 Common causes of snoring

 Snoring can be caused by many different factors.
 You may be able to control some of these factors, such as alcohol consumption and weight.
 Other snoring causes may be out of your control, such as the anatomy of your mouth and sinuses.
-Additional snoring causes may include:
+Additional reasons why do people snore while sleeping may include:

 As you age, your muscle tone decreases, you may put on extra weight due to hormonal changes and your throat might narrow.

 Fatty tissue and poor muscle tone can contribute to snoring.
 Men with neck circumferences over 17” and women with neck circumferences over 16” may also suffer from snoring due to the extra weight around the neck.

 A narrow throat, a cleft palate, and enlarged adenoids are some of the physical attributes that might be hereditary and lead to snoring.
 Men are more likely than women to have narrow airways and are more likely to snore.

 A stuffy nose can make it difficult to breathe which can make a person breathe through their mouth rather than their nose.

 Any substance that works to relax muscles can contribute to snoring.

 Sleeping on your back can cause your throat to relax and/or your tongue to block your airway.
 Elevating your head by 4 inches or sleeping on your side might be enough to stop snoring.